Cancer Survivorship and Long Term Follow-up Care

 We understand that cancer can affect patients & families mentally, emotionally, physically, spiritually, and financially for years after treatment is done.
-The Survivorship program manages these issues along with any other late and long term side effects that occur during treatment and the recovery period after.
+The Cancer Survivorship Program manages these issues along with any other late and long-term side effects that occur during treatment and the recovery period after.

 Clinic visits will alternate between the oncology doctor and the Survivorship Nurse Practitioner as part of regular follow-up visits.
-Each visit focuses on the patient’s needs regarding symptom management and support, including the potential need for cancer rehabilitation in our certified STAR Program.
+Each visit focuses on the patient’s needs regarding symptom management and support, including the potential need for cancer rehabilitation.

 To be a leader in cancer survivorship for all patients from the time of diagnosis and beyond.